Cal-CS-61A-Staff/cs61a-apps/buildtool/README.md

 ```
 becaues only explicitly stated dependencies are available when running a build.

-One solution would be to update `declare()` to take in a list of dependencies and manually specify the `main.c` depends on `another.c`.
+One solution would be to update `declare()` to take in a list of dependencies and manually specify that `main.c` depends on `another.c`.
 Alternatively, we can add a dependency dynamically when running the build.

 First, we need to know how to detect dependencies.
 If we run `gcc main.c -MM`, we obtain:
 ```shell